Emina Jahović: Musical themes and voice style

 Originally marketed as a teen pop singer on late 1990s and early 2000s, Jahović is known for blending R&B with schlager music.
 Reviewers identify Emina's music as mainly belonging to pop music genre; however, among fusion and subgenres that her music is referred to as are traditional pop, teen pop, synthpop, soft rock, power pop, pop rock, indie pop, glam rock, Europop, Euro disco, electropop, easy listening, disco house, deep house, dance-pop, Britpop, bebop, and ballad.

 The constant theme in Jahović's music and lyrics is love, although she has written on other subjects including grief.
 Considering her vocal agility and endurance, Emina's voice is likely to be classified as mezzo-soprano with a warm lower register and an agile high register.

 Public image

-Jahović is widely known as "Pop princeza" ("Pop Princess").
-However, she is sometimes referred to as "Pop diva" and "Srpska diva" ("Serbian Diva").
-As a result of her album Vila, Serbian media also gave her the nickname of "Balkanska vila" ("Fairy of the Balkans").
+Jahović is widely known as "pop princeza" ("Pop Princess").
+However, she is sometimes referred to as "pop diva" and "srpska diva" ("Serbian Diva").
+As a result of her album Vila, Serbian media also gave her the nickname of "balkanska vila" ("Fairy of the Balkans").

 Jahović has been quite popular across the entire area of the former Yugoslavia and all around Eastern Europe.
 She is also known in such regional countries as Iran for her protagonistic role in Omre Gole Laleh and is widely recognized amongst the diaspora communities of the former Yugoslavia in western Europe, United States, Australia, and Canada.

-In his column for WIRED, the American science and technology magazine published by Condé Nast, Bruce Sterling described Jahović Sandal as "neo-Ottoman diva".
+In his column for Wired, the American science and technology magazine published by Condé Nast, Bruce Sterling described Jahović as "neo-Ottoman diva".